may-06/SoC/README.md

            Implementation of the above topics using sklearn kit,pandas,numpy in python

 -Practiced some basics related to this in spyder.

+#WEEK 4-7

 -Neural Networks

+-Deep Neural Networks

 -Image processing (computer vision)

--Deep Neural Networks
+-Convolutional Neural Networks

--Pytorch tutorial
+-Pytorch tutorial-working with tensors and torch

--Neural style transfer
+-Neural style transfer - a paper was shared which includes key concepts for implementing the project